bazel-contrib/rules_jvm_external/docs/bzlmod.md

 The root module and its dependencies have different roles during layering.
 The root contributes the declarations that belong to the current Bazel project.
 Every other module is a non-root contributor.
 Coordinates are conceptually matched by `group:artifact:packaging:classifier`, meaning that a classified JAR layers independently of its unclassified JAR.

-When performing [duplicate coordinate checks](#diagnostics), the keys declarations by `group:artifact:classifier`, but not packaging.
+When performing [duplicate coordinate checks](#diagnostics), the declarations are keyed by `group:artifact:classifier`, but not packaging.
 Packaging-distinct declarations at different versions can therefore warn or fail even though the extension layers them independently.
 It also continues to check multiple root declarations.
 Ordinary cross-module conflicts with the same layering key no longer reach this check.

 ### Version precedence

 For conflicts between modules, layering selects one complete declaration for each coordinate.
 The selected declaration supplies its exclusions, `neverlink`, `testonly`, `force_version`, packaging, classifier, and other fields.
 Fields from discarded declarations are not merged into it.
-Duplicate declarations made by the root module normally remain for the repository-level check.
-If any module sets `force_version` on the same coordinate at two different versions, layering will fail with an error message.
+Layering does not deduplicate within the root module, so repeated root declarations for one coordinate reach the existing repository-level duplicate check, which warns or fails according to `duplicate_version_warning`.
+Forcing is the exception: if any module, the root included, sets `force_version` on the same coordinate at two different versions, layering will fail with an error message.

 The surviving declaration is chosen by these rules: